0xCM/z0/src/tools/specs/ildasm.md

 ## Options for output redirection

-  /OUT=<file name>    Direct output to file rather than to GUI.
+  /OUT=<filename>    Direct output to file rather than to GUI.
   /TEXT               Direct output to console window rather than to GUI.

   /HTML               Output in HTML format (valid with /OUT option only).